 A ¥100 shop is equivalent to an American dollar store.
 You can find almost anything at them, so it’s always worth it to scope some out!

 Eat your fresh fruits and vegetable before you get to Japan

 Fresh fruits like strawberries, blueberries, and even oranges are pretty expensive in Japan, so try to avoid them if you’re on a budget.
-I found a lot of vegetables besides mushrooms and a few leafy greens to be higher than average as well.
+I found many vegetables besides mushrooms and a few leafy greens to be higher than average.

 Frequent Convenience Stores

 You can get almost anything you want at Lawsons, 7-11, and Family Mart.
 They are open around the clock and have things like pastries, coffee, pre-made meals, toiletries, and sake.

 How Much Does a Trip to Japan Cost